INTOSAI: International Organization of Supreme Audit Institutions

-INTOSAI: In this article, you will find a practical explanation of International Organization of Supreme Audit Institutions (INTOSAI).
-After reading it, you will understand the basics of this powerful concept.
+INTOSAI: In this article, you will find a practical explanation of the International Organization of Supreme Audit Institutions (INTOSAI).
+It covers what the INTOSAI is, what its objectives are, what its auditing standards focus on and what its code of ethics is.
+It furthermore touches on various definitions and explanations of quality management and provides an overview of the INTOSAI model.
+After reading this article, you will understand the basics of this powerful concept.

 What is INTOSAI?

 INTOSAI is the International Organization of Supreme Audit Institutions.
 It was created in 1982 and brings together national audit institutions (NAI) from all regions of the world, except for Africa, which has its own organization (AFROSAI).

 Management of the INTOSAI is the responsibility of an Executive Committee, composed of a president and four vice-presidents who are elected by direct ballot by the national members at Congress.
 The Executive Committee elects a Secretary General, a Treasurer and a N°2, for a three-year mandate renewable once.

 In addition to these senior posts, three regional coordinators are appointed: one each for Europe, Asia Pacific and Americas.